 1211a, Drawing and Architectural Form 3 credits.
+With the emergence of increasingly sophisticated digital technologies, the practice of architecture is undergoing the most comprehensive transformation in centuries.
+Drawing, historically the primary means of generation, presentation, and interrogation of design ideas, is currently ill-defined and under stress.
 This course examines the historical and theoretical development of descriptive geometry and perspective through the practice of rigorous constructed architectural drawings.
-The methods and concepts studied serve as a foundation for the development of drawings that interrogate the relationship between a drawing's production and its conceptual objectives.
-Ultimately, the goal is to engage in a larger dialogue about the practice of drawing and spatial inquiry.
-Weekly readings, discussions, lectures, and drawing exercises investigate the work of key figures, such as Brunelleschi, Girard Desargues, Piero della Francesca, and Brook Taylor, in the development of orthographic and three-dimensional projection.
-After midterm, the course takes a more experimental approach, and students interrogate the relationship between manual and digital practice.
+The methods and concepts studied serve as a foundation for the development of drawings that consider the relationship between a drawing's production and its conceptual objectives.
+Weekly readings, discussions, and drawing exercises investigate the work of key figures in the development of orthographic and three-dimensional projection.
+Ultimately, the goal is to engage in a focused dialogue about the practice of drawing and different methods of spatial inquiry.
 Limited enrollment.
 Victor Agran

 1213b, Architecture and Books 3 credits.
 For architects, the book has been a necessary (if not essential) tool for clarifying, extending, and promoting their ideas and projects.
 This seminar examines the phenomenon of the book in architecture as both an array of organizational techniques (what it is) and as a mediator (what it does).
 Arguably, outside of building itself, the book has been the preferred mode of discourse that architects have chosen to express their intellectual project.
 Because lasting impression relies partially upon durability of message, the book remains the objet par excellence among media.
-In addition, the book finds itself in a privileged position as an instrument of discourse.
+This seminar is part lecture, part workshop where the experience of making a series of books helps to inform the development of ideas about the projective capacity of the book.
 Through case studies, the first portion of this seminar examines the relationship book production has with a selection of contemporary and historical practices, including each project's physical and conceptual composition as well as how each project acts as an agent of the architect within a larger world of communication.
-The second part of the seminar asks students to apply ideas in a series of three book projects.
+The second part of the seminar asks students to apply ideas in a series of three book projects that emphasize the book as an instrument of architectural thinking.
 Limited enrollment.
 Luke Bulman

 [1214a, Architectural Form 3 credits.
 The seminar explores the issue of Formalism as defined by writers, artists, and architects after World War II.
-Topics include Minimalism, Neo-Constructivism, Deconstructivism, neo-organicism, field theory, and the political aspects of form.
+Topics include minimalism, neo-constructivism, deconstructivism, neo-organicism, field theory, and the political aspects of form.
 Readings include Adorno, Greenberg, Krauss, Eisenman, Smithson, Morris, Wigley, Kipnis, and Allen.
 Students are expected to formulate a formal thesis in written form by curating an exhibit and writing a catalogue that justifies their choices in terms of both technique and effect.
 Limited enrollment.
-Not offered in 2012-2013.
+Not offered in 2015-2016.
 Edward Mitchell]